A PERMANENT HOME Found

 In 2014, Kyle and Johnathon took over as co-lead pastors and have been serving together ever since.
 We have seen lots of peaks and valleys as ministry goes, and the Lord has been good to sustain us through it all.
 And, though we are a smaller church, because we have a growing number of children we know a space suited for growth would be nice.
 As a downtown church, we have always been somewhat nomadic.
 A church in the city often requires renting, and as a result, we have lacked a certain sense of permanency.
 We have lacked a sense of home.

-This spring, the opportunity to purchase an older church building has become a real possibility.
-With this space, we are excited about an opportunity to own property, to finally have a place completely our own.
-But it would require us to relocate just over the mountain in the Rosedale neighborhood of Homewood.
+On Monday, September 8, 2025 we were able to close on our first building.
+With this space, we are excited about owning our own property, to finally have a place completely our own.
+With this purchase, we will make the move from downtown, over the mountain, to the Rosedale neighborhood of Homewood.
 The move away from downtown isn’t far, about 2.5 miles from the Battery and right on the line of Birmingham city and Homewood, but it is a shift nonetheless.
-One thought we’ve had about this move is that we think it would honor and continue the original mission of Mosaic, and give us a clear path for who we can be in the years to come.
-It is a blend of who we have been and currently are, and is a space that can accommodate those growing families and still be connected to the heart and energy of what makes Birmingham, Birmingham.
+We think this move wil honor and continue the original mission of Mosaic, and give us a clear path for who we can be in the years to come.
+It is a blend of who we have been and currently are, and is a space that can accommodate the growing families we have and maintain our connection to the heart and energy of what makes Birmingham, Birmingham.

-If you would like to see the listing for the space, you can do so by clicking here.
+If you would like to see pictures from the original listing for the space, you can do so by clicking here.

 OPPORTUNITIES TO COME